naveen1994rai/CalculatorLibrary/README.md

 8. Power
 9. Modulus
 10. Length of a Vector
-11: Cosine of an angle in radians,
+11: Cosine of an angle in radians
-12: Sine of an angle in radians,
+12: Sine of an angle in radians
 13: Tan of an angle in radians
 14. Inverse cosine
 15. Inverse sine